newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 [OpenShift monitoring](https://docs.openshift.com/container-platform/4.12/monitoring/monitoring-overview.html) allows you to monitor user metrics, and allow external services like Zabbix or Dynatrace to access those metrics in a secure way.

-Most of the time, before you start to add Kasten to openshift there is already an ITSM stack in the company which is working with openshift monitoring.
-All you want to do is include Kasten in Openshift Monitoring to leverage this ITSM stack.
+Typically, before you deploy Kasten to OpenShift, there is already an ITSM stack configured to use OpenShift monitoring.
+Rather than onboarding Kasten into the ITSM directly, you can include Kasten events within Openshift Monitoring to leverage this already-established integration.
+This can save you time and effort and be repeated across clusters, to help standardize and simplify monitoring and reporting.

 Hence we often have two requests from our customers :
 - How do I expose Kasten metrics from an external service like Zabbix or Dynatrace?